Quantum (NASDAQ:QMCO) Releases Q2 2022 Earnings Guidance

-Quantum (NASDAQ:QMCO) issued an update on its second quarter 2022 earnings guidance on Monday morning.
+Quantum (NASDAQ:QMCO) updated its second quarter 2022 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of $-0.060-$-0.020 for the period, compared to the Thomson Reuters consensus estimate of $0.030.
 The company issued revenue guidance of $84 million-$92 million, compared to the consensus revenue estimate of $96.19 million.Quantum also updated its FY 2022 guidance to EPS.

-Separately, Zacks Investment Research raised shares of Quantum from a sell rating to a hold rating in a research note on Wednesday, August 11th.
+Separately, Zacks Investment Research raised shares of Quantum from a sell rating to a hold rating in a report on Wednesday, August 11th.

 Quantum Company Profile